Car Monitoring System in Apartment Garages by Small Autonomous Car using Deep Learning: Structure of the System

-This section is about the equations that define the system to solve, by forming imaginary circles around each beacon, the respective radii are calculated.
+\textbf{Determination of the position of the mini-robot} This section is about the equations that define the system to solve, by forming imaginary circles around each beacon, the respective radii are calculated.
 Then we proceed to calculate the relative position with respect to the global system of beacons based on distance equations forming a system of equations with the following form:

-Where (x, y) is the current position of the mini-robot and the indexes i corresponding to the beacons and $r_i, ..., r_3 $ to the respective vectors.
+Where (x, y) is the current position of the mini-robot and the indexes i corresponding to each beacon and $r_1 , ..., r_3$ to the respective vectors.

-For this system formed proceeds to solve: Take $(x_i, y_i)$ as coordinates of each beacon, we deduce $r_i = r_c + d_i$.\\

-Where $r_c$ is the current position of the mini-robot, for all equations the pair of indices i, j are not equal ($i \neq j$).
+For this system formed proceeds to solve: Take ($x_i$, $y_i$) as coordinates of each beacon, we deduce $r_i = r_c + d_i$.
+Where $r_c$ is the current position of the mini-robot, for all equations the pair of indices i, j are not equal (i $\neq$ j).
+So, taking the module we got: